prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. If a party dies or cease s to exist during proceedings, the proceedings shall be stayed until such party is replaced by his successor.
 The Court may specify a period in this respect.

-2. If there are more than two parties to the proceedings, the Court may decide that :
+2. If there are more than two parties to the proceedings, the Court may decide that:
 	- (a) proceedings between the remaining parties be continued separately ; and
 	- (b) the stay shall only concern the proceedings regarding the party that no longer exists.